-Matcha is a stone ground, powdered form of green tea.
+Matcha powder is a stone ground form of green tea.
 When you drink matcha you actually consume the entire tea leaf, so you ingest more of the antioxidants found in green tea and get 100% of the benefits.
 Traditionally it is used during the Japanese tea ceremony.

-But matcha green tea is no longer just for traditional Japanese tea ceremonies - it's now consumed in matcha latte's, matcha shots, as an alternative to coffee and even found at Starbucks.
+But matcha green tea is no longer just for traditional Japanese tea ceremonies - it's now consumed in many matcha recipes and in matcha latte's, matcha shots, as an alternative to coffee and even found at Starbucks.

 But what is matcha tea powder, exactly?